 Eligibility of international students is determined by the international student undergraduate admission policy.

-Students age 22 or older are exempt from the selection index and core requirements.
+Students who graduated from high school three or more years previously are exempt from the selection index and core requirements.

 The high school core curriculum requirement is based on recommendations of the Missouri Coordinating Board for Higher Education.